 Live streaming to external platform

-Using Conferencing, recording, and streamingLast updated April 23, 2021
+Using Recording and streamingLast updated June 18, 2021

 A live stream is a broadcast of a StarLeaf meeting on a third-party platform such as YouTube or Vimeo.
 Live streaming is useful if you want allow a wide audience to view a live meeting, discussion, or company update.

 Available to users with paid host licenses only.

 - How to schedule a live stream

 - How to get the stream URL and key

 - Technical specifications